dpgaspar/Flask-AppBuilder/docs/cli.rst

     Options:
     --name TEXT                     Your application name, directory will have this name
-    --engine [SQLAlchemy|MongoEngine]
-                                  Write your engine type
     --help                          Show this message and exit.

 **create-app** - Create new Applications
 ----------------------------------------

-To create a ready to dev skeleton application, you can use this command for SQLAlchemy engine and MongoEngine (MongoDB).
+To create a ready to dev skeleton application.
 This commands needs an internet connection to **github.com**, because it will download a zip version of the skeleton repos.

 **create-admin** - Create an admin user